 - Cosmology tries to develop scientific theories of the origins of the universe, its trajectory of development, and its ultimate fate.
-The "Big Bang" is the current theory of origins, and recent developments in physics suggest that the ultimate fate of the universe is continual expansion until all energy dissipates into a cold death of the universe. - Evolutionary biology is a theory of how natural selection, combined with random ecological events determines the trajectory of biological development.
-Evolutionary theory is a less ambitious theory than cosmology because it does not attempt to predict destinations, only to retrospectively explain what's happened. - modern biology explains the development of individual organisms from fertiled eggs through cell division to embryos, birth, organism development and eventual decline and death.
-Not everything in this trajectory is fully understood, but the basic idea that genetic structure determines the trajectory of development is well understood.
+The "Big Bang" is the current theory of origins, and recent developments in physics suggest that the ultimate fate of the universe is continual expansion until all energy dissipates into a cold death of the universe.
+Will the universe end in fire or ice?
+The demise of the universe in ice is now the prevailing view. - Evolutionary biology is a theory of how natural selection, combined with random ecological events determines the trajectory of biological development.
+Evolutionary theory is a less ambitious theory than cosmology because it does not attempt to predict destinations, only to retrospectively explain what's happened. - Individual organism life course.
+Modern biology explains the development of individual organisms from fertilized eggs through cell division to embryos, birth, organism development and eventual decline and death.
+Not everything in this trajectory is fully understood, but the basic idea that genetic structure interacting with various aspects of the organism's environment determines the trajectory of development is well understood.